swenson/sort/README.md

 `sort.h` is an implementation a ton of sorting algorithms in C with a user-defined type that is defined at include time.

-This means you don't have to pay the function call overhead of using standard library routine.
-This gives us the power of higher-level language generics.
+This means you don't have to pay the function call overhead of using a standard library routine.
+This also gives us the power of higher-level language generics.

 In addition, you don't have to link in a library: